QuintuplicateConfederation/Compendium-1/compendium.rst

   Humans are not what caused Life to go wrong.
 It is simply its code being absolutely horrid and broken.

 In what way is the code bad?
-  Bad soul management, completely fucked database, bad I/O, it's never been touched ever so it's very far behind, it doesn't cache ((ever)), it cycles ALL AURORA ALL THE TIME, and probably above all, it gives everything it's own piece of Aurora instead of giving two identical things the same Aurora.
+  Bad soul management, completely fucked database, bad I/O, it's never been touched ever so it's very far behind, it doesn't cache ((ever)), it cycles ALL AURORA ALL THE TIME, and probably above all, it gives everything its own piece of Aurora instead of giving two identical things the same Aurora.

   The developer behind Life has abandoned this world.
 The Key has had to reboot it many times, but it only got worse.
 A concept known as "imanity" has increased with every reboot, and has made humanity stupider.